 The Old High Court – Te Whiti and Tītokowaru

-After what was reported as “Serious Native Aggression at Manaia” Te Whiti-o-Rongomai (the Prophet of Parihaka), Riwha Tītokowaru and 8 followers appeared in the Old High Court in October 1886 after being charged with forcible entry and riot.
+After what was reported as “Serious Native Aggression at Manaia”, the prophet of Parihaka, Te Whiti-o-Rongomai, Ngāti Ruanui leader Riwha Tītokowaru and eight followers appeared in the Old High Court in October 1886 after being charged with forcible entry and riot.

-European horsemen rounded up 65 of the horses and 20 cattle belonging to the Māori.
-Some used their stock whips on the Māori and on the cattle.
-Many Europeans used their clubs freely and 2 or 3 Māori had their heads severely cut.
+Pākehā horsemen rounded up 20 cattle and 65 of the 150 horses belonging to the supporters.
+Some of the horsemen used their stock whips on the supporters and their cattle.
+Many Pākehā used their clubs freely; up to three Māori had their heads severely cut.
 The horses and cattle were driven to the pound some distance away.

-By late afternoon able-bodied Europeans had greatly outnumbered the Māori.
-Special constables were sworn in and the men leading the Māori were arrested.
+By late afternoon, Pākehā had greatly outnumbered the Māori.
+Special constables were sworn in and Māori leaders were arrested.
 The remaining Māori left the area, showing no resistance.

 “Seeing the bad plight in which some of the Māori were likely to be for want of horses to take food to the nearest kainga, 1 or 2 of the settlers offered to subscribe a pound or 2 to help them to release some of them.
 The natives, however, said they would take no money until they had talked over the affairs.
 The night will be cold, and many of them will probably be exposed all night with little shelter or clothing.
 Your reporter rode 7 miles in under half an hour with the object of getting this message away in time for the telegraph.”